On the spectrum of limit models: General results

 \item Follows directly from $(1)$ and $(4)$.

 \end{enumerate} \end{proof}

 \begin{remark} The value of Theorem \ref{calculate-chi} is that it allows us to compute $\chidnfu$ directly from the stability spectrum of the AEC. \end{remark}

-We present a revised version of Theorem \ref{cor-2} which serves better as a \emph{black box} in applications (see next section).
+We present a revised version of Theorem \ref{cor-2} which serves better as a black box in applications (see next section).
 However in the case where $\theta(\K, \dnf)$ can be computed, Theorem \ref{cor-2} gives a better bound (see Lemma \ref{first-order}).
+As before, we emphasise the hypotheses.